 Some of the highlights include the Calgary International Film Festival, the Calgary Folk Music Festival, FunnyFest Calgary Comedy Festival, Sled Island music festival, and the International Festival of Animated Objects, also known as the Calgary Puppet Festival.

 Among the city’s many museums, the Glenbow Museum of art and history is probably the highlight.
 Here you can explore world-class temporary and permanent exhibitions of historical, modern and contemporary art as well as more than 10,000 cultural history objects from all over the world.
-The Aero Space Museum of Calgary also offers a fascinating collection of historical civilian and military aircrafts going back centuries in Canada’s history of flight.
+The Hangar Flight Museum of Calgary (formerly the Aero Space Museum) also offers a fascinating collection of historical civilian and military aircrafts going back centuries in Canada’s history of flight.
 It currently holds more than 20 airplanes including a Sopwith Triplane and the Avro CF-100 Canuck.
 You’ll also find exhibits, scale models and uniforms from throughout the ages.

 SHOPPING & MORE